We know that winter’s harsh weather can wreak havoc on your complexion. But why does cold, dry air leads to dehydrated and flaky skin?

 Once you’ve decided on a moisturizing product, did you know you have a three-minute window for best results?

-Always smooth lotion on damp skin, or moisture will start to disappear before you can lock it in.
+Always smooth lotion on the damp skin or moisture will start to disappear before you can lock it in.
 Additionally, try to moisturize with the bathroom door closed.
 Doing so maintains the humidity, giving any humectants in your cream or lotion extra moisture to pull into your skin.

 4. Don’t Ditch Your SPF